fameteor/meteor-template/README.md

 ## Remaining issues

 - TAP:i18N installation problem due to meteor 1.9 Jquery ^3.4.1 version (installed with NPM since 1.8)
+- Autoform pb with Jquery version
+- Test bootstrap 4 for autoform: meteor add imajus:autoform-bootstrap4
+- Add aldeed:collection2
 - accounts-ui multilingual support (see if something can be done with accounts-ui-unstyled)
 - login button do not fit nicely in Bootstrap navbar
 - choose an I18n package without Jquery compatibility problem
 - git version management to add
 - (secondary) bcrypt native implementation to add (check when in prod)
 - add linter
-- manage permission and rôles
+- manage permission and roles
 - see how to replace Toastr by Bootstrap 4 Toasts
 - Meteor user status to be added
 - simpl schema and autoform internationalosation to be done